niplav/site/language.md

 the strict philosophical definition of "sentience" does not necessarily entail the ability to feel pleasure or pain, just that some qualia can be experienced.
-Although it is very often assumed that sentience

-making a distinction between the two.
+Although it is very often assumed that sentience necessarily entails pleasure and pain, it might still be worthwhile making a distinction between the two.

 > "Sentients" is usually defined as beings that are capable of